GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/controllers/channel-controller/chat-channel-controller-properties.md

 #### Parameters

-  - messageId: ID of the current first message.
+  - `messageId`: ID of the current first message.
 You will get messages `newer` than the provided ID.
-  - limit: Limit for page size.
+  - `limit`: Limit for page size.
-  - completion: The completion.
-Will be called on a **callbackQueue** when the network request is finished.
+  - `completion`: The completion.
+Will be called on a **`callbackQueue`** when the network request is finished.
 If request fails, the completion will be called with an error.

 ### `sendKeystrokeEvent(completion:)`